chrometoasters/ct-jquery-fancySelect/README.md

 As this is the first release of this plugin there are some limitations:

 1. Test suite needs more tests
-1. No support for different markup
+1. No support for different markup or Mustache templating
 1. Customising the styles requires replacing an entire map (vs [replacing a value](http://erskinedesign.com/blog/setting-typographic-scale-with-sass-maps/))
 1. Need to merge in other enhancements from older projects